-Bethany Firth is a Paralympic Champion who will be making her Games debut for ParalympicsGB in Rio, having represented Ireland on her Games debut at London 2012.
+Bethany Firth is a Paralympic Champion who made her Games debut for ParalympicsGB in Rio, having represented Ireland on her Games debut at London 2012.

 Firth was just 16 years old when she clinched Paralympic gold in the 100m backstroke S14, having won 200m freestyle S14 silver on her IPC Swimming European Championship debut in Berlin the previous season.

 In 2013 she won three silver medals on her IPC Swimming World Championship debut in Montreal, touching second in the 100m breaststroke S14, 100m backstroke S14 and the 200m freestyle S14.
 Before the end of the year Firth took the decision to compete for Great Britain – a choice open to her because she is from Northern Ireland.

 Firth was therefore ineligible to compete for Great Britain at the 2014 IPC Swimming European Championships, but she performed well on the domestic stage instead including at the British Para-Swimming International in Glasgow where she won four golds.
 She also competed in six individual events and two relays for Northern Ireland at the Glasgow 2014 Commonwealth Games

 She had an impressive year in 2015 taking three medals at the British Para-Swimming International meet in Glasgow, coming away with two golds and a silver and qualifying for her second IPC Swimming World Championships.